AnyLog-co/documentation/examples/Network setup.md

 run blockchain sync where source = master and time = 30 seconds and dest = file and connection = !master_node # Sync the blockchain data
 </pre>

-## Push data to the network
+## Push data to the network (on the Operator Node)
 There many ways and interfaces to add data to the network.
-The simplest is to add a JSON file to the watch directory.
+The simplest is to add a JSON file to the watch directory of the Operator Node.
 View the location of the watch directory using the command:
 <pre>
 !watch_dir